noccu/umamusu-translate/tl-progress.md

 This document gives an overview of translation progress.
+If you'd like to contribute a translation, it is suggested to open an issue or join the [TL Discord](https://discord.gg/HpMRFNvsMv) for organization.

 Note: [deepl](https://www.deepl.com/) is machine translation.
 These have limited and mostly arbitrary manual edits stemming from fixing common issues.
 Quality varies based on content (speech patterns, topics, etc).

 ### Legend
 term | meaning
 --- | ---
-Not listed | No progress
+Not listed | No progress, please contribute.
-Transferring | Translation exists elsewhere and is in the process, or planned to be, imported (progress noted) In progress | Translation work is planned, ongoing, or only part is translated (possibly with no work ongoing) Stalled | Translation was partial, paused, or cancelled.
+Exists | Translation exists elsewhere. (reason for not importing) Transferring | External translation is in the process of, or planned to be, imported.
+In progress | Translation work is planned or ongoing.
+Stalled | Translation was partial, paused, or cancelled.
-Complete | All the relevant content is available in English Finished | Content satisfies this project's translation standards and style guide (to come)
+Complete | All the relevant content is available in English.
+Finished | Content satisfies this project's translation standards and style guide (to come).

 # Main
 name | progress | translator